 - Seasonal and decorative lightning

-Reputable testing companies such as Intertek, SGS, and QIMA can help you to determine whether your products are covered by CPSA or other regulations.
-We suggest importers should book a third-party lab testing before importing to the United States.
+Reputable testing companies such as Intertek, SGS, and QIMA can help you determine whether your products are covered by CPSA or other regulations.
+Thus, we suggest that importers and manufacturers approach a third-party lab testing company before importing to the United States.

 General Certificate of Conformity (GCC)

-Certain electronic products are required to provide GCC when importing to the United States.
-Even when you confirm all applicable requirements, you will still need to self-issue the GCC.
+Certain electronic products require a GCC when importing or manufacturing in the United States.
 The GCC must also be supported with test reports according to the declaration.

 Examples of covered electronic products: